Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 This project was built solo over approximately two months as a learning exercise and portfolio piece, with AI-assisted iteration (see README).
 Architectural decisions, malware sample selection, and validation methodology were driven by the author; implementation was iterative collaboration.
 Each detection layer was empirically validated against real malware samples before moving to the next.

 Some of the limitations above reflect deliberate scoping choices (e.g., not implementing ETW-TI because the signing requirement is structural, not technical).
-Others reflect things that didn't fit in the v1 timeline (e.g., minifilter, WFP).
+Others reflect things that were out of scope for v1 (e.g., minifilter, WFP).

 ---

 ## Code organization / refactoring backlog

-These don't affect detection capability - they're code-quality items I know about and intend to address.
-Documenting them here so the gap is visible rather than hidden.
+These don't affect detection capability - they're code-quality items I'm aware of.

 ### Hardcoded DLL path duplicated across files